bingiflash/coco2yolo_car/README.md

-# coco2yolo_car
+# data to yolo format
-Download coco class specific data (in this case car) and convert it to yolo format
+collect_coco_data.py - Download coco class specific data (in this case car) and convert it to yolo format